-The principal activities of the Consolidated Entity during the financial year remained focused on Asia-Pacific and Mozambique.
-The group operates via subsidiaries Pac Moz, Lda ("PacMoz"), Futuro Skills, Lda ("Futuro Skills") and Futuro Business Services, Lda in the provision of labour, training and professional services in Mozambique.
-In Asia-Pacific the Australian business remains core while maintaining its mineral exploration and development assets, primarily in Western Australia (refer to the review of operations and activities below).
+The principal activities of the Consolidated Entity during the financial year focused on Mozambique.
+The group operates via subsidiaries Pac Moz, Lda ("PacMoz"), Futuro Skills Mozambique, Lda ("Futuro Skills") and Futuro Business Services, Lda in the provision of labour, training and professional services in Mozambique.
+The Australian business maintains its mineral exploration and development assets, primarily in Western Australia (refer to the review of operations and activities below), and owns a Registered Training Organisation.